WVUHPC/GPUs-in-Scientific-Applications/_episodes/05-molecular-dynamics.md

 The region is identified with the name "box" and for style block, the indices from 1 to 6 correspond to the xlo, xhi, ylo, yhi, zlo, zhi surfaces of the block.

+#### ``create_box``

+This command creates a simulation box based on the specified region.
+Thus a region command must first be used to define a geometric domain.
+It also partitions the simulation box into a regular 3d grid of rectangular bricks, one per processor, based on the number of processors being used and the settings of the processors command.

+We will have just one box in the region that we defined.

+#### ``create_atoms``

+This command creates atoms (or molecules) within the simulation box, either on a lattice, or a single atom (or molecule), or on a surface defined by a triangulated mesh, or a random collection of atoms (or molecules).

+For the box style, the ``create_atoms`` command fills the entire simulation box with particles on the lattice.

+#### ``mass``

+Set the mass for all atoms of one or more atom types.
+Per-type mass values can also be set in the read_data data file using the “Masses” keyword.
+See the units command for what mass units to use.

+We only have one type of atoms and the mass is unitless for lj

+#### ``velocity``

+Set or change the velocities of a group of atoms in one of several styles.
+For each style, there are required arguments and optional keyword/value parameters.

+In our case we are associating random values of velocity for all the particles.
+The create style generates an ensemble of velocities using a random number generator with the specified seed at the specified temperature.

+#### ``pair_style``

+Set the formula LAMMPS uses to compute pairwise interactions.
+The particles in our simulation box are all suject to pair-wise interactions with an energy cutoff of $$2.5 \sigma$$

+#### ``pair_coeff``

+Specify the pairwise force field coefficients for one or more pairs of atom types.

 ## How to run LAMMPS using GPUs